General Information – summary

 Fruit

-The nearly cylindrical or oval Fruit is a Berry, (pulpy, indehiscent fruit like a grape or tomato) which is up to 5cm wide and covered with glands.
-The pericarp (fruit wall) of the berry is coriaceous (leathery).
+The nearly spherical Fruit is a Berry, (pulpy, indehiscent fruit like a grape or tomato) which is up to 4cm wide and covered with glands.
+The pericarp (ripened fruit wall) of the berry is coriaceous (leathery – photo 249).
 The fruit is initially green (photo 239), maturing into a distinctive rough leathery purple colour with a white bloom (photo 249).
 It contains the reniform (kidney-shaped) Seeds.
 These shiny seeds have an oily, fleshy endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen).
 (Oct-Jan).

 Distribution & Ecology

-This is a tropical species and trees are found in evergreen forests, dry rocky hillsides and wet forests.
-They are located in KwaZulu-Natal e.g. in coastal forests, Limpopo e.g. along the Blouberg and Soutpansberg mountains, and Mpumalanga e.g. along the Drakensberg escarpment.
-They also occur in Swaziland, Malawi, Zambia, Zimbabwe e.g. in the Eastern Highlands, southern Mozambique and into tropical Africa.
-The tree is drought resistant and has Coppice growth (In this case, when stems are cut or burned it causes regrowth from the stump or roots.
+This is a tropical species and trees located in evergreen forests, dry rocky hillsides and further north in wet forests.
+They occur in KwaZulu-Natal e.g. in coastal forests, Limpopo e.g. along the Blouberg (blue mountains), Soutpansberg mountains, and Mpumalanga e.g. along the Drakensberg escarpment.
+Beyond South Africa they occur in Eswatini (Swaziland), Malawi, Zambia, Zimbabwe e.g. in the Eastern Highlands, southern Mozambique and into tropical Africa.
+To the north of South Africa, the remaining 3 species occur.
+The tree is drought resistant and has Coppice growth (In this case, when stems are cut or burned, it causes regrowth from the stump or roots.
 The smell and taste of the leaves makes this plant easier to identify.
-To the north of SA the remaining 3 species occur in Africa.

 Ethnobotany

 The Wood may be used as timber but is not very durable and tends to split when nailed.
 Heartwood is initially yellow to greenish and eventually darkens on exposure to air.
 The wood is oily and is not resistant to insect attack.
 The tree also possesses aromatic Oils and the glossy green Leaves are aromatic when crushed.
 They have a burning taste due to the presence of chemicals produced by plants as a protection against herbivores and against infection by microorganisms.
-The peppery Bark is used to treat many ailments by local herbalists.
+Local herbalists use the peppery Bark to treat many ailments.
 It has also been used against witchcraft.
-The tree is becoming rare but steps are now being taken to save it.
-The Warburgia project is officially sponsored by Sappi to save this tree.
-It involves growing of many trees in the KNP and passing some on to local communities.
+The inner bark is reddish and bitter.
+This tree is becoming rare, but steps are now being taken to save it.
+In order to save this tree, Sappi officially sponsored the Warburgia project.
+This involves growing of many trees in the Kruger National Park and passing some on to local communities – including Eswatini.
+Sappi has also provided funding for uniforms and bicycles to assist the rangers who safeguard the trees in the Kruger National Park.
+Trained dogs can help in the location of these plants.
 Fortunately, the tree is a fast grower.
 The intent is to persuade healers to use the leaves rather than bark.
-Dogs can be trained to find these plants.
-The plant can be Grown from seeds and cuttings.
+The plant can be Grown from seeds but does best from spring cuttings.
 Seeds can be stored for a short time at 3 degrees Celsius (Centigrade).
-It makes a good shade tree and grows best in frost-free areas.
+This plant makes a good shade tree and grows best in frost-free areas.
+Young plants need to be protected from frost.

 References